 Homily, Commemoration of Polycarp

-The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, February 23, 2011.
+The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Director of Advanced Studies, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, February 23, 2011.

 In the grand scheme of things it looks pretty insignificant.
 If you even noticed it at all, you might simply chalk it up to a little agrarian nonchalance.
 In order to see it, you’d need to go all the way out to the far edges, to the boundary of the field.
 There you would find a small swath of grain left standing, unharvested, around the edges of the field, looking a little like just a job not quite finished.

 But what you would be looking at, out there at the ragged edge of the field, would be something understood as sacred, of divine importance:

 You shall be holy, for I the LORD your God am holy.
 When you reap the harvest of your land, you shall not reap to the very edges of your field, or gather the gleanings of your harvest.
 You shall not strip your vineyard bare, or gather the fallen grapes of your vineyard; you shall leave them for the poor and the alien: I am the LORD your God.

 Out there, at the edge of the field, hidden away among the hard-to-reach corners of the vineyard, out of sight along the ground after the harvest, God is up to something extraordinary.
 At a place that could be mistaken for an afterthought, God is teaching the people how to live on the land without wringing every last penny out of it for profit, but rather letting it go, releasing it—and letting it go for the poor, the immigrants, and the marginalized.